 - We understand that a pupil, parent or staff member may make an allegation against a member of staff or volunteer, supply teacher or agency staff.
 If such an allegation is made, that member of staff receiving the allegation will immediately inform the Head Teacher.
-This includes supply staff and volunteers that may be working in the school. - The Head Teacher on all such occasions will discuss the content of the allegation with the LA Lead Officer for Child Protection. - If the allegation made to a member of staff concerns the Head Teacher, the Designated Lead will immediately inform the Chair of Governors who will consult with the LA's Designated Officers (LADO in Enfield 0208 3792746/2850) - The School will follow the LA procedures for managing allegations against staff, a copy of which will be readily available in the school on the 'T' drive.
+This includes supply staff and volunteers that may be working in the school. - The Head Teacher on all such occasions will discuss the content of the allegation with the LA Lead Officer for Child Protection. - If the allegation made to a member of staff concerns the Head Teacher, the Designated Lead will immediately inform the Chair of Governors who will consult with the LA's Designated Officers (LADO in Enfield - 0208 3792746/2850) - The School will follow the LA procedures for managing allegations against staff.